 “He had such a big impact on my life,” Jenner adds.
 “He had good skills, he was talented, he had obviously worked hard, but mentally he was extraordinarily strong.
 He had everything.
 He was from the Soviet Union in the middle of the Cold War.
 The Soviet Union would have athletic camps for young kids where they’re trained and they’re worked and they’re put into sports schools and they’re going cultivate these great athletes.
 That was Avilov.”

 Jenner explains in the doc that ever since she was young, she had had a sense that she was trans — but she didn’t know what that meant at the time or what to do about it.
 She says she tried to combat those feelings by throwing all her energy into competing against Avilov.
+She would relax herself from her inner struggles by going skating to feel the fresh air.

 “I had this war going on inside me: ‘Are you really trans?
 Are you gay?’
 I didn’t know anything about that, so you just keep your mouth shut,” she says.
 “But I thought, ‘What if I take the next four years of my life and every minute of every day I test myself to see how good I could become at something?’
 An opportunity to prove myself, prove my masculinity, prove myself to the world that I’m a worthwhile human being.
 If I can win an Olympic gold medal, maybe I can prove these issues don’t even exist.”